radical-cybertools/radical.owms/docs/source/tutorial/part2.rst

 And indeed, looking closer at the config files given as command line arguments, we find exactly those information.
 Here is the application config, which contains parametrization and placeholder values for workload expansion and
-transormations:
+transformations:

 .. code-block:: python

     # tutorial_01_config.json
     {
-        # variables we want to vary for each experiment run
+        # variables we want to vary for each experiment run.
+The application
+        dir should point to *your* local copy of the Troy tutorial.
         "steps"            : 256,
         "bag_size"         : 5,
         "local_appdir"     : "/home/winnetou/troy/examples/tutorial/",